-Toyota reports profit growth on healthy global sales
+Toyota 2Q profit up 1% on healthy global sales

-TOKYO (AP) — Japan’s top automaker Toyota reported Thursday a 1% rise in July-September profit as vehicle sales grew around the world.
+TOKYO (AP) — Japan’s top automaker Toyota said Thursday its net profit edged 1% higher in July-September as vehicle sales grew around the world.

 Toyota Motor Corp.’s profit for the second fiscal quarter totaled 592 billion yen ($5.4 billion), up from 585 billion yen last year.